RyanLHicks/data_analysis_excel/README.md

 # Excel Data Analysis
 ## Introduction
 ### Background
-- This is part of a 4-part learning series where I try and learn the best data analysis and extraction tools that are currently available.
+- This is part of a 4-part learning series where I learn the best data analysis and extraction tools that are currently available.
 My goal is to learn Python, SQL, Power BI, and Excel to fully broaden my understanding of the tools and use them in real-life applications.
 - I want to enhance my already learned excel skills by learning, DAX, Power Pivot, Power Query, Pivot Tables, and advanced formulas within excel.
 I am using a data jobs data set that is publicily sourced to analyze and determine what skills pay the most within certain job titles and locations around the world.

 ### Goals
-- Build a jobs data dashboard to digest the landscape of the data analytics field.
+- Build a jobs data dashboard to digest the landscape of the data analytics job market.
-- Transform insights using visualization tools such as charts, graphs, and tables.
+- Transform usable insights with visualization tools such as charts, graphs, and tables.
-- Use advanced formulas and excel languages to dive deep into specific questions.
+- Use advanced formulas and excel languages to dive deep into specific questions to make realistic decisions.

 ### Overview
-- I will first import the publicly available information from data analytic jobs from around the world within csv format.
+- I will first import the publicly available job data information that collected data around the world in csv format from 2023.
-- Dive deep into the data with complex LOOKUP, COUNT, IF, ISNUMBER, and MEDIAN functions
+- Analyze the dataset with complex LOOKUP, COUNT, IF, ISNUMBER, and MEDIAN functions.
-- Visualize the data into introductory graphs that link the job title, job country, and job type into one easy to filter section
+- Visualize the data into introductory graphs and dropdown menus that contatin the job titles, job countries, and job types that automatically filter their associated median salary, platform, and count of jobs.
-- Use the same data and import into a new book that uses more advanced excel functionalities such as, Power Pivot, DAX, and Power Query to better analyze the dataset.
+- Use the same data and import it into a new workbook that will use more advanced excel functionalities such as, Power Pivot, DAX, and Power Query to better analyze the dataset and come to more specific conclusions.
-- Bring it all together with descriptive charts, line graphs and tables to understand the pay associated with popular data analytic skills.
+- Bring it all together with descriptive charts, line graphs and tables to understand the pay associated with popular data analytic skills and job titles.

+### Process
+- I will walk through each sheet within the excel workbooks and breakdown what formulas were used, how they gave certain results and what we can do with those results for making decisions.

 ## Analysis
 ### Introductory Data Jobs Dashboard
 ![EXCEL_bh8kqIsHW8](https://github.com/user-attachments/assets/80ea0ac0-6181-4459-978c-b2704376500a)

+This is the final dashboard that allows anyone to select a job title, country, schedule they desire to move forward and get a general idea for what they will see in their job searching journey.

 #### Data Tab: I imported the following data first into my excel workbook an created it in table format.
 <img width="1814" height="598" alt="image" src="https://github.com/user-attachments/assets/91c06708-f22a-418a-8b98-31c8522a76a0" />